Mercosur EU

 The incumbent Mercosur leaders all have voiced support for the agreement, though President Santiago Peña of Paraguay expressed that he was not fully “satisfied,” believing that “a lot more” could have been done.

-In Europe, the European Commission will submit the agreement to both the European Parliament and the Council of the European Union for review and ratification.
-Approval in the European Parliament requires a simple majority of votes among the body’s representatives.
+In Europe, the European Commission submitted the agreement to both the European Parliament and the Council of the European Union for review and ratification.
+The Commission presented the deal in two parts: a full Partnership Agreement encompassing political and cooperation elements alongside trade and investment provisions, and an interim trade agreement.

 On the Mercosur side, the FTA can be implemented bilaterally.
 This means that the FTA enters into force for each member state one month after their respective government confirms ratification by the national legislature